Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model: Numerical Results

 \subsection{Case Study 1: Network Short Circuit}

 Short circuits are one of the most severe disturbances with respect to their impact on power system stability, but also with respect to the stability of the implemented numerical methods for simulation.
 Here, we simulate a three-phase short circuit at $t=\SI{8}{s}$ in the middle between two PMU sampling events on the line between nodes $5$ and $8$, which is cleared after \SI{60}{ms} on both ends.
-Note that the operator of the shaded area from Fig.~\ref{fig:39bus} (and hence the proposed estimator) has no direct awareness of this disturbance.
-The estimation is initialized with a voltage flat start; the differential states are initialized with a Gaussian random error from the ground-truth with a standard deviation of 1\%, except for the rotor speeds, where the deviation is 0.05\%.
-The results for the rotor angle, rotor speed, turbine power, and exciter voltage for the generators at nodes $33$, $34$, and $36$ are shown in Fig.~\ref{fig:results_short}.
-All rotor angles are given with respect to the rotor angle at bus $34$.
-It can be seen that both the implicit Euler and the trapezoidal rule achieve excellent tracking performance once they have converged from their initialization to the pre-fault state of the system, whereas the explicit Euler suffers from oscillatory behavior, making it unsuitable for the tested scenario of a severe disturbance when the network is statically unobservable.
-Furthermore, the implicit Euler appears to have a more damped response to slightly wrong initial conditions, whereas the trapezoidal rule achieves slightly better tracking during transients.
-The maximal number of iterations to reach the prespecified threshold of $\epsilon = 10^{-4}$ and the average and worst-case computing times for the iterated schemes are shown in Table~\ref{tab:computational}.
+Note that the operator of the shaded area from Figure~\ref{fig:39bus} (and hence the proposed estimator) has no direct awareness of this disturbance.
+The estimation is initialized with a voltage flat start; the differential states are initialized with a uniform random error from the ground truth with bounds $\pm 10\%$, except for the rotor speeds, where the bound is $\pm 0.1\%$.
+PMUs are placed to satisfy the conditions of Theorem 3.
+PMU voltage measurements are placed at nodes $19$, $23$, and $34$; PMU branch current measurements are located at lines $16-19$, $16-24$, and $22-23$.
+To certify topological estimability, we assign the PMU at line $16-24$ to node $24$, and the PMU at line $22-23$ to node $22$ and observe that topological estimability (Theorem 3) for the proposed method is satisfied as all unknown injectors can be connected to a node with an assigned PMU device by disjoint paths: injector $16$ to node $16$, injector $20$ to node $34$, injector $21$ to node $22$, injector $23$ to node $23$, and finally injector $24$ to node $24$ (see Figure~\ref{fig:39bus}).
+By contrast, the power system is statically not observable, or, more precisely, ignoring the dynamic equations, the voltages are not uniquely estimable from the given PMU measurements.

-Both the average and the worst-case computing times are significantly lower than the PMU sampling rate, which renders the method suitable for real-world applications.